 Marc gives great insight into venture capitalists and angel investors.
 In fact, Andreessen is a well-known investor in startups and very familiar with this particular process.

 When it comes to the crunch, Marc says that he will only invest in a project when he finds a clear and effective introduction to the company.
-With this in mind, if the introduction is thin or vague in any way, he moves on to the next project.
-Interestingly, Andreessen compares this to sales and believes that any failure to properly introduce the company is likely to mean that they will also have trouble trying to sell the product or idea to potential customers later on.
+With this in mind, if the introduction is vague in any way, he moves on to the next project.
+Interestingly, Andreessen compares this to sales.
+He believes that any failure to properly introduce the company means that they will also have trouble trying to sell the product or idea later.

 Takeaway – Create a clear introduction and be honest with investors.